Spartronics4915/developers_handbook/robot_programming/robot_lessons/4_command_groups.md

 ![Command Group with Concurrency](commandgroupchart.png)

 Notice how the recursive composition allows the embedding of a parallel control structure within a sequential one.
 Notice also that this entire, more-complex structure, could be again embedded in another structure.
-Composition is an extremely powerful tool, and one that users should be sure to use extensively.
+Composition is an extremely powerful tool, and one that you should be sure to use extensively.

 ### Subsystem Requirements

 As command groups are commands, they also must declare their requirements.
-However, users are not required to specify requirements manually for command groups - requirements are automatically inferred from the commands included.
+However, you are not required to specify requirements manually for command groups - requirements are automatically inferred from the commands included.
 As a rule, command groups include the union of all of the subsystems required by their component commands.

 Additionally, requirements are enforced within all three types of parallel groups - a parallel group may not contain multiple commands that require the same subsystem.